Every business needs to have a business plan. It will provide both a direction to guide the company and also for any outside investment.

 Information about when the business started or when you plan to start.
 Any history for the company and it’s legal

 structure.
-Information about management of the company and skills that are available.
+Information about the management of the company and the skills that are available.

 Describe what you have achieved both for this business and previously.